 Future View Film Group

 An inspiring group of young people aged 17 - 25 year olds who are incredibly enthusiastic about film and its use in the community.
 When we first met them in 2011 they had no equipment but plenty of ideas and huge amounts of self-motivation.
 Their love of film and their community is what drew us to them.
 We sent trainers out in 2012 before the ebola outbreak and since then we have continued to support them with internet workshops - when the internet allows.
-It is not perfect but Future View Film Group embody so much of what Purple Field productions is about - empowering people to help themselves and the world around them.
+Future View Film Group embody so much of what Purple Field Productions is about - empowering people to help themselves and the world around them.

 Where possible, PFP uses local film makers to direct the films and local assistants to support the production.
 Sometimes this is not possible and a PFP director will work alongside the community production team.
 We believe it is our duty to help develop the film skills of local filmmakers in camera operation, editing, scriptwriting, interview techniques, drama production so that they are able to produce their own educational films for their communities.